hazayan/librum/README.md

 - Go to Edit->Preferences and select Beautifier
 - Select the following in the general Tab
   ![Screenshot 2025-06-19 231737](https://github.com/user-attachments/assets/c9ad066e-5fbb-4bd4-8cb0-2b2ea71ee14c)
-- At last, set these settings
+- At last, set these settings.
+Set the path to clang format in the "ClangFormat Command" field
   ![image](https://github.com/user-attachments/assets/91995519-25b7-45bd-9c3e-55d569a979cd)